seng637-Winter/seng637-a5-Brandonlac/Assignment5-ReportTemplate.md

 As depicted in the table, DW3 with covariates F and GM with covariate F gave the lowest scores for AIC and BIC.
 Thus being the most predictable for failure.
 With score of 122.199 (AIC), 127.935 (BIC) for DW3 Discrete Weibull Type 3 model covariant F and 125.323 (AIC), 129.625 (BIC) for GM Geometric Model.

+Both of the best models predicted the same amount of failures within the 31 intervals.
+MTTR = 92/31 = 0.33 intervals per failure.

 ## Range analysis

 The range analysis was done using excel for Laplace calculations, the useful range of data was found to be roughly 80% mostly exclusing the outer boundaries of the failture data.
 This is probably due to the infancy stage and the wear out stage of the software development reliability, also known as the bathtub curve.
 The Laplace graph showed that at the beginning the failure rate was high and then a slow decrease showing that the system became more reliable and then an decrease of reliability later on after interval 18.
 This can also be seen in the frequency graph shown above.